Addicted (Simple Plan song)

 "Addicted" is a song by Canadian rock band Simple Plan from the group's debut album No Pads, No Helmets...Just Balls.
+The band wanted "Addicted" as the first single; however, due to a film opportunity, "I'm Just a Kid" was chosen instead.
+It ultimately appeared on the soundtrack for the 2002 teen comedy film The New Guy.

-"Addicted" was released to radio on February 24, 2003.
+"Addicted" was released to US radio on February 24, 2003.
+The CD version includes a cover of Cheap Trick song "Surrender" and the video for "Addicted", while the 7-inch vinyl version includes "Surrender" and a demo of "One by One".
 "Addicted" became Simple Plan's first top-50 hit in the United States, peaking at number 45 on the Billboard Hot 100.
 In 2004, it was re-released in Australia following the success of "Perfect" and reached number 10.

+Music video

+The music video was directed by Ryan Smith and Frank Borin, also known as Smith n' Borin, whom previously directed the first two music videos for the band: "I'm Just a Kid" and "I'd Do Anything".
+In the clip, the band destroy possessions in a room, and ends with an explosion, inspired by an effect in the film The Natural (1984).